-\NEW\ - Form N-PX
+Form N-PX

-Effective July 1, 2024, Exchange Act Rule 14Ad-1 will require institutional investment managers that file Form 13F to report their votes on executive compensation matters (i.e., "say-on-pay" votes), including votes on the approval of executive compensation and on the frequency of such executive compensation approval votes, as well as votes to approve "golden parachute" compensation in connection with a merger or acquisition, on Form N-PX when they exercise their voting power with respect to a security.
-Advisers that are in scope will be required to file their first reports by August 31, 2024, such reports to cover the period from July 1, 2023 to June 30, 2024.
+Exchange Act Rule 14Ad-1 requires institutional investment managers that file Form 13F to report their votes on executive compensation matters (i.e., "say-on-pay" votes), including votes on the approval of executive compensation and on the frequency of such executive compensation approval votes, as well as votes to approve "golden parachute" compensation in connection with a merger or acquisition, on Form N-PX when they exercise their voting power with respect to a security.
+Advisers are required to file reports on Form N-PX annually, no later than August 31 of each year, for the most recent 12-month period ended June 30.
+Because August 31, 2025 is a Sunday and Monday, September 1, 2025 is a holiday, advisers have until Tuesday, September 2, 2025 (the next business day) to file reports.
+This year's reports will cover the period from July 1, 2024 to June 30, 2025.